 Theses, Dissertations, Capstone Projects, Journal Articles

-Our statistical consultants assist graduate students and professors who are having difficulty defining their research problems and hypotheses, determining sample sizes, designing surveys, selecting research methods, writing methods chapters, and interpreting the resulting findings from collected data.
+Our dissertation statistics consultants assist graduate students and professors who are having difficulty defining their research problems and hypotheses, determining sample sizes, designing surveys, selecting research methods, writing methods chapters, and interpreting the resulting findings from collected data.

 CLINICAL AND SOCIAL SCIENCE RESEARCHERS

 Statistical modeling, reporting, presentations, grant writing

 Our statistics consultants help clinical and social science researchers develop research questions, design methods, analyze and interpret collected data, prepare tables and graphs, develop oral and written presentations, write and review research grant proposals, and address the comments of reviewers and editors.

 Our statistics consultants are experts in a wide range of topics.
 Our goal is to match you to a consultant who can help you with your data gathering, management, analysis, reporting, and presenting.

 Our Statistical Consultants Help: